MoTs in Harlow

 Car sales peak in September and March, when the registration plate changes.
 These months also see a peak in the number of MoT tests.
 This is confirmed by statistics provided by the Driver & Vehicle

-Standards Agency and means that garages offering MoT tests are extra busy at those times.
-If your car needs an MoT in the rush period we advise you to book ahead, to make sure you can your MoT at a time that suits you.
+Standards Agency.
+If your car needs a MoT in the rush period we advise you to book ahead, to make sure you can your MoT at a time that suits you.

 You can renew your MoT anytime in the month before it expires.
 The earliest date you can get your vehicle MoT tested without losing time is stated on the MoT pass certificate.